 When using high risk AI or large scale profiling, carry out a DPIA.
 A DPIA documents processing, assesses risks to candidate rights, and records mitigation measures.
 Supervisory authorities expect DPIAs for new or intrusive automation in recruitment.

-- Map candidate data flows and record lawful bases.
+- Map all candidate data flows and record the lawful basis and retention period for each data point.

-- Establish clear consent flows for talent pools and assessments.
+- Establish or review consent flows for talent pools, optional assessments, and future consideration pipelines.

-- Document model validation, bias testing and monitoring.
+- Document model validation, bias testing methodology, and ongoing monitoring processes.

 Real Example of GDPR in AI Recruitment